P A R T I E S !!

 Thanks, Hunter L and Danny H for name fix.

-For me, the cat's meow was an invitation to the little house on Springvale Avenue.
+For me, the cat's meow was always an invitation to the little house on Springvale Avenue.

-A sophisticated mother and two beautiful daughters -- how could you resist?
+A sophisticated mother and two beautiful daughters -- what more is there?

 I listened to Ferlin Husky, Thomas Wayne, Jody Reynolds -- they listened to Frank Sinatra.